muonw/muonw-powertable/README.md

 ### Styles

 You can add styling with CSS or SCSS.
+In order for the following solutions to work, wrap the table in an element with the class `MuonW PowerTable`.

 **With CSS:**